Dream Baby Sleep® Founder Carolynne Harvey answers frequently asked questions about 4-9 month olds. Read below.

 - Bedtime being too late can trigger multiple night waking and early rising

-Some action items you can take to begin setting a healthy sleep foundation include:
+There are actionable steps you can take right now to begin setting a healthy sleep foundation for your baby.

 - Use blackout curtains because the light sends a signal to the brain that it’s time to wake up